tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ###### Implication on no strategy/other strategies

 If `model.fit` is allowed to take a `dataset_fn`, use cases for synchronous strategies, and no strategy, can be readily applied.
-That is, when a dataset is needed, the `callable` is invoked eagerly to obtain a `dataset`, and the remaining workflow will apply.
+That is, when a dataset is needed, the `callable` is provided to `distribute_datasets_from_function` to obtain a distributed `dataset`, and the remaining workflow will apply.

 ###### Signature of `dataset_fn`